CkyBlue/ADT_Wise/README.md

 ---------------------------------------

-If you want to contribute by imparting your understanding of how certain ADT operations are carried out, feel free to tinker with the log texts for the console version.
+If you want to contribute, feel free to tinker with the log texts for the other ADTs.

 Refer to adt_queue to look at how self.refresh() and self.post() are being used for implementing the live log.